 “Related studies

 A popular solution to semantic interoperability is to develop taxonomies, ontologies or other forms of digital dictionaries that can provide machine-readable definitions of domain concepts.
 A plethora of such semantic resources have been developed for the highway industry.
-However, conventional development methods require numerous human efforts on knowledge retrieval, ontology construction and validation.
+However, conventional methods require significant human efforts on knowledge retrieval, ontology construction and validation.
 The pioneer in this line of research is the e-COGNOS ontology (Wetherill et al. 2002; Lima et al. 2005) which formulates the execution process of a construction project as an explicitly interactive network of the principal concepts: Actor, Resources, Products, Processes and Technical Topics.
 The ontology developers of this project reviewed existing taxonomies (BS61000, UniClass, IFC) and construction specific documents, and interacted with the end users to identify relevant concepts and their semantic relations.
 Industry experts were invited to validate the developed ontology through questionnaires on concept names and relations.
 Since the introduction of the high-level ontology of e-Cognos, a plenty of ontologies have been built for various aspects of the life cycle of a highway project, for instance, highway construction taxonomy (El-Diraby and Kashif 2005; El-Diraby et al. 2005), freight ontology (Seedah et al. 2015a), 190 and the ontology of urban infrastructure products (Osman and Ei-Diraby 2006).
 Like the e-Cognos project, these studies also relied on domain experts for the construction of their semantic products.
 The limitation regarding time and labor costs of the ad-hoc traditional methodology has created a bottleneck to the progress in enabling semantic interoperability.
 In addition, the existing ontologies primarily focus on the description of concepts, the heterogeneity of concept names is usually neglected.
 Therefore, research is needed not only to automate the process of formulating domain concepts but also to incorporate term heterogeneity into ontologies.